sap-tutorials/Tutorials/tutorials/btp-content-agent-transport-mobile-apps/btp-transport-mbk-app-using-content-agent.md

 3. To login, follow the steps of [tutorial.](https://developers.sap.com/tutorials/fiori-ios-hcpms-setup.html)

-4. From the home screen, navigate to Mobile Applications → Native/MDK.
+4. From the home screen, navigate to **Mobile Applications > Native/MDK**.
 Confirm there are no apps listed in the page.

 	![Verify app 1](screenshots/verify-app-3.png)